revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 <details><summary><b>Show Answer</b></summary>

 > - No,we can't able to read file without opening.
-> - If you want to read a file, open the file first then, use open() function to open a file.
+> - If you want to read a file, open the file first then, use `open()` function to open a file.

 </details>

 ---

-13.Which of the following is/are correct when a file is opened using 'with' statement.
+13.Which of the following is/are correct when a file is opened using `with` statement.

-**A**.The with statement simplifies exception handling
+A.The with statement simplifies exception handling

-**B**.The file is automatically closed after leaving the block, and all the resources that are tied up with the file are released.
+B.The file is automatically closed after leaving the block, and all the resources that are tied up with the file are released.

-**C**.File reading and writing are faster using the with statement.
+C.File reading and writing are faster using the with statement.

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)